ehmatthes/django-simple-deploy/docs/azure_deployments.md

 #### Print a success message

 The final output provides some helpful information such as the URL for the deployed project, and how to open an ssh session for the project.

+Contributing
+---

+If you are familiar with deploying Django projects to Azure and have feedback about this script, I would love to hear your thoughts.
+I've spent a lot more time working with Heroku than Azure, and would be very happy to improve this process.
+Please [open an issue](https://github.com/ehmatthes/django-simple-deploy/issue) if you have any suggestions or feedback.